mazhar-hassan/ai-langgraph-ollama/Readme.md

 # LangGraph Tutorial

-We are using Ollama as our LLM (to run on local machine) and the model we will be using is `llama3.2:1b`
+We are using Ollama as our LLM (to run on local machine) and the model we will be using is `llama3.2:1b` and `phi3:mini`

 > This is Multi Agent Hello-World code sample, all this information is learned from multiple tutorials.